ibm-cloud-docs/vmwaresolutions/vcenter/vc_vcenterserveroverview.md

 ### Licenses and fees for expansion nodes

 * One VMware vSphere Enterprise Plus 6.5u1
-* One VMware NSX Base for Service Providers Edition 6.3
+* One VMware NSX Base for Service Providers 6.3
 * One Support and Services fee
+* (For vSAN clusters) VMware vSAN Advanced or Enterprise 6.6

 For details about the components, see the _Bill of Materials_ document in the [Architecture Center](https://www.ibm.com/devops/method/content/architecture/virtVCenterServerPlatform){:new_window}.